-The council used the creditworthiness services of Arlingclose Limited during 2019/20.
-The maximum investment that could be made with an approved UK counterparty was £7 million in 2019/20.
+The council used the creditworthiness services of Arlingclose Limited during 2020/21.
+The maximum investment that could be made with an approved UK counterparty was £6 million in 2020/21.
 No breaches of the council's counterparty criteria occurred during the reporting period and the council does not expect any losses from non-performance by any of its counter-parties.

 The council's maximum exposure to credit risk in relation to its investments cannot be assessed generally, as the risk of any institution failing to make interest payments or repay the principal sum will be specific to that individual organisation.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of default applies to all of the council's investments, but there was no evidence at 31st March 2020 that this is likely to materialise.
-The following analysis summarises the council's potential maximum exposure to credit risk for investments outstanding at 31st March 2020 (excluding Group equities), based on experience of default assessed by the ratings agencies and adjusted to reflect current market conditions.
+A risk of default applies to all of the council's investments, but there was no evidence at 31st March 2021 that this is likely to materialise.
+The following analysis summarises the council's potential maximum exposure to credit risk for investments outstanding at 31st March 2021 (excluding Group equities), based on experience of default assessed by the ratings agencies and adjusted to reflect current market conditions.

-Amount at 31 March 2020 £000 (a) Historical experience of default % (b) Adjustment for market conditions at 31 March 2020 % (c) Estimated maximum exposure to Default £000 (ac)
+Amount at 31 March 2021 £000 (a) Historical experience of default % (b) Adjustment for market conditions at 31 March 2021 % (c) Estimated maximum exposure to Default £000 (ac)

 Investments with banks and other financial institutions

-AA- rated counterparties 9,990 0.06 1.22 10
+A+ rated counterparties 6,940 0.06 1.22 10

-A+ rated counterparties - - - -

-UK LA 10,000 - - -

-Unrated pooled funds/MMF's 13,600 - - -
+Unrated pooled funds/MMF's 6,189 - - -

-33,590 10
+13,129 10

-The historical experience of default has been taken from average one year default rates published by the three main rating agencies at May 2020, relating to 2019 figures.
+The historical experience of default has been taken from average one year default rates published by the three main rating agencies at May 2021, relating to 2020 figures.
 Whilst current economic conditions have raised the overall possibility of default, the council maintains strict credit criteria for investment counterparties.